Goliworks/Quark/README.md

 - HTTP/2 by default for HTTPS connections.
 - Simple capabilities for serving static files.

+## Installation and configuration

+Download the latest release or build it with `./tools/build.sh`, extract the archive and run `./install.sh`.
+The server will start immediately on port 80 after installation.
+Then, edit `/etc/quark/config.toml` and restart the server with `systemctl restart quark`.

+You can use `config.example.toml` as a template.

+The server’s log files are stored in `/var/log/quark/`

+You can remove Quark from your machine by running `./uninstall.sh.`

+## Quick usage

+Run the binary with the following command:

+`./quark --config /path/to/your/config_file.toml --logs /path/to/logs/directory`

+If you run the binary without any parameters, the server will attempt to use the default paths.

 ## Minimum Supported Rust Version

 The current MSRV is `1.85`.